EUCAIM/Glossary/2-Glossary.md

 The Federated Processing Dashboard is an interactive interface within EUCAIM that enables real-time monitoring and management of federated data processing tasks.
 It allows researchers and data providers to track ongoing AI model training, data preprocessing, and analytical workflows across multiple federated nodes.
 The dashboard provides visibility into job statuses, resource utilization, and potential bottlenecks, ensuring computations run efficiently and without unnecessary delays.

-It also integrates security and compliance monitoring, ensuring that all federated tasks adhere to EUCAIM’s data governance policies.
+It also integrates security and compliance monitoring, ensuring that all federated tasks adhere to EUCAIM's data governance policies.
 By offering a centralized interface for managing distributed computing operations, the FP Dashboard enhances usability and facilitates seamless research collaboration.

 ### Federated Processing Orchestrator (FP Orchestrator)

-The Federated Processing Orchestrator is responsible for coordinating and managing distributed data processing tasks across multiple nodes within EUCAIM’s federated infrastructure.
+The Federated Processing Orchestrator is responsible for coordinating and managing distributed data processing tasks across multiple nodes within EUCAIM's federated infrastructure.
 It acts as a central mechanism that ensures computational workloads are efficiently scheduled, distributed, and executed while maintaining security and compliance with data protection regulations.

 This component connects to the message broker to receive assigned tasks and manages the execution of federated AI model training and data analysis.
 By optimizing resource allocation and supporting large-scale, privacy-preserving computations, the FP Orchestrator enables researchers to perform complex analyses across multiple institutions without the need for data centralization.